MuhamadSyarifFakhrezi/Customer-Churn-Analysis/README.md

 Use the churn prediction model that has been built to identify customers who have the potential to churn.
 Then proactively intervene with the identified customers.

 ## Predict New Data (Joined)
-Predict customer data with customer status 'Joined' using the model that has been created.
+Predict customer data with customer status 'Joined' ([New Data](https://github.com/MuhamadSyarifFakhrezi/Customer-Churn-Analysis/blob/main/dataset/new%20data/join_data.csv)) using the model that has been created.

 ![Prediction](https://github.com/user-attachments/assets/b0c21fee-fc49-4aa6-abfd-a2e16d9fe650)